 “It’s never going to happen.
-I’m getting married.”
+You know I’m getting married.”

 “A date hasn’t been fixed.
 Your guy doesn’t have feelings for you…”

 I throw my head up and take his eyes.
-It’s an act done with exaggerated cheekiness which falls apart when I meet an affectionate gaze from him.
-His full brows gather together as if he is thinking hard about a thing, but then they relax immediately as he takes my hand and places the bracelet on my palm.
+The act is done with exaggerated cheekiness, which falls apart when I meet an affectionate stare from him.
+His full brows gather as if he is thinking hard about a thing, but then, they relax as he takes my hand and places the bracelet in my palm.

 He lets go just as voices break the quiet of the hall.
-He turns away, exiting my cubicle in haste.
+He turns away, exiting my cubicle hastily.

 My phone rings.
 I snatch it off my desk and see that it’s Eben calling.
-There’s a moment’s hesitation before I answer.
+There’s a moment of hesitation before I answer.